 THRILLS OF AN AIR FORCE PILOT

-In these pages I will tell stories and show pictures that are still vivid in my memory.
+In these pages I tell stories and show pictures that are still vivid in my memory.
 Question: What makes memories vivid and long lasting?
 Answer: Intensity.
 Nearly every flight I made was intense, and so I have memories from parts of hundreds of flights.
 My total flying time, including student pilot, was 6,441 hours, which is quite a lot for military flying.

 Last Two assignments (postponed until later)

 Here are photos showing preparation for the last two flights I ever made as an Air Force pilot.
 I had two Austrian Air Force sergeants in my squadron for training in air traffic control.
 They were getting "on the job" training in the GCA unit (radar ground controlled approach).
 I thought it would be very good for their training as well as a useful diplomatic gesture if each of them got a ride in an Air Force plane to see the airborne side of what they were doing.
 I had to get special permission from Air Force headquarters to give each of these young men a flight in a T33 jet aircraft.
 I got the base photographer to come and take photos.
 These flights were made on October 18th and 20th, 1965.
 We were at Myrtle Beach AFB, South Carolina.
-The reason they were my last flights is that I had reached 15 years as a pilot and was no longer in a job that required flying.
+The reason they were my last flights is that I had reached nearly 15 years as a pilot and was no longer in a job that required flying.
 I was about to be administratively "grounded."
 I was not happy about that, so I retired as soon as reaching 20 years active duty.

 A point of great satisfaction to me as a former flight instructor is that with only the briefest time of instruction for him, I was able to let the first student land the plane, although I think he had never flown before - certainly not a single-engine jet.